-We deliver Learning Community Environments (LCEs) to businesses and educational institutions (EIs) that enable them to offer branded learning products to their employees or students with ease.
-Our business model offers flexibility for our customers.
-Our customers license our platform and can also contract with to us to create and maintain customized learning products, or easily launch their own learning products on the platform.
-We have entered into master service agreements with our customers, including, but not limited to, universities such as Wayne State University and enterprises such as The Henry Ford.
+We deliver Learning Community Environment®s (LCESMs) to businesses and educational institutions (EIs) that enable them to offer branded learning products to their students, professional learners or employees with ease.
+Our business model offers flexibility for our Customers.
+Our Customers license our platform and can also contract with to us to create and maintain customized learning products, or easily launch their own learning products on the platform.
+We have entered into master service agreements with our Customers, including, but not limited to, universities such as Wayne State University and enterprises such as The Henry Ford Museum.
 These agreements include statements of work detailing the services to be rendered and programs or products to be delivered on the platform.
 We use the proprietary data we collect on learner behavior and responses with their consent, to deliver to learners engaging, effective courses and programs.
-Our customers gain efficiency, flexibility and can generate high return on investment and revenue through partnership with us, because of the speed, flexibility, effectiveness and scalability of the LCEs we build for them.
+Our Customers gain efficiency, flexibility and can generate high return on investment and revenue through partnership with us, because of the speed, flexibility, effectiveness and scalability of the LCESMs we build for them.

+Universities need to be able to launch programs that upskill their alumni and other professionals, accessibly and at scale.
+Museums need to engage their patrons and visitors with high quality digital learning opportunities.
 Businesses need learning systems that enable them to upskill people quickly and efficiently.
 Retention and execution of strategic plans require that employees stay engaged, and learn effectively.
-Universities need to be able to launch programs that upskill their alumni and other professionals, accessibly and scalably.
 Government needs to be able to offer learning programs that allow job seekers to advance skills.
 Amesite's cloud-based platform addresses all of these key needs.